-Choose from a selection of egg preparations, accompanied with meat or veggie protein, toast, and vegetables.
+Choose from a selection of egg preparations, accompanied by meat or veggie protein, toast, and vegetables.
 If you’re looking for something sweet, try the Sleeping Beauty Pancakes.
 These oatmeal pancakes are topped with fruit compote and lemon cream for a unique spin on the breakfast favorite.

 No matter what you order, all ingredients are farm fresh and locally sourced.
-Add a brunch cocktail (or two!) to your meal or choose from a vast selection of teas and other non-alcoholic beverages.
+Add a brunch cocktail (or two!) to your meal, or choose from a vast selection of teas and other non-alcoholic beverages.

 The Ruby cafe offers innovative homestyle breakfast cuisine.
 Menu items include breakfast tacos, duck confit, sweet and savory waffles, and smoked brisket.

-The smoked salmon eggs benedict is highly regarded or try their quirky mac and cheese eggs benedict.
+The smoked salmon eggs benedict is highly regarded, or try their quirky mac and cheese eggs benedict.

 This popular eatery is a great spot for a relaxing morning with delicious comfort food.

 Blue Fox promotes itself as "Victoria's first and foremost all-day breakfast."
-As such, it's one of the most popular breakfast spots in Victoria and is a local favorite.
+As such, it's one of the most popular breakfast spots in Victoria and a local favorite.

 Their menu is extensive, so be prepared to take your time deciding what to order!
 They offer all the breakfast classics, including over ten eggs benny preparations.
 Blue Fox also makes many of their sauces and condiments in house, including their popular jams that are made fresh daily.

 One of their most popular dishes is their Migas & Amigos with scrambled eggs, corn tortillas, avocado, house-made salsa, spicy chorizo, and potatoes.
-Vegetarians also enjoy the dish by substituting the chorizo for grilled banana.
+Vegetarians also enjoy the meal by substituting the chorizo for grilled banana.